-Representation Number 12 (Insurance Programs administered by agent Crown corporations)
+Representation Number 11 (Insurance Programs administered by agent Crown corporations)

-All financial transactions pertaining to insurance funds/provisions administered by agent Crown corporations in accordance with RGM Chapter 18, "Reporting Instructions for Crown Corporations and Other Reporting Entities" must have been reported on form CC-10 to the Deputy Receiver General.
+All financial transactions pertaining to insurance funds/provisions administered by Crown Corporations and other reporting entities in accordance with RGM Chapter 18, "Reporting Instructions for Crown Corporations and Other Reporting Entities" must have been reported on Form CC-10 to the Deputy Receiver General.

-Agent Crown corporations operating insurance programs are required to report, on form CC-10, to the Deputy Receiver General, underwriting statistics (i.e., the amount of insurance in force, the amount of net claims paid in the year, average net claims for the past 60 months (5 years) and the revenues, expenses and net income or loss for the fund/provision).
+Crown corporations and other reporting entities operating insurance programs are required to report, on Form CC-10, to the Deputy Receiver General, underwriting statistics (i.e., the amount of insurance in force, the amount of net claims paid in the year, average net claims for the past 60 months (5 years) and the revenues, expenses and net income or loss for the fund/provision).
 In addition, all facts that provide an assessment of the accuracy of the fund/provision, plus other factors that have a material effect on the fund/provision should be described in notes to the above data.

 Ex.
-The reporting organization has submitted to the Deputy Receiver General details of the insurance funds/provisions, including all underwriting statistics, results of operations, and supplementary information as required, on form CC-10.
+The reporting organization has submitted to the Deputy Receiver General details of the insurance funds/provisions, including all underwriting statistics, results of operations, and supplementary information as required, on Form CC-10.
 All information is complete except as follows:

 The bankruptcy of ABC Trustco could result in claims of up to \$125.5 million.
-At March 31, 2013, an amount of \$100 million had been provided.
+At March 31, 2015, an amount of \$100 million had been provided.
 The balance has not been reflected on the CC forms.

-Representation Number 13 (Financial Records/Minute Books)
+Representation Number 12 (Financial Records/Minute Books)